 But where to start?
 Among the first things to define are:

-There are a thousand ways to do a wedding and many ideas that you probably would love to make come true like arriving to the ceremony in a beautiful “vintage” car, fireworks during the first dance, hire the hottest band, have a martini bar, flowers over the top … but let’s face it, if you carry out all your ideas you will be left with debts for months after the wedding and this would be an awful way to start your married life!!
+There are a thousand ways to plan a wedding and many ideas that you probably would love to make come true like arriving to the ceremony in a beautiful “vintage” car, fireworks during the first dance, hire the hottest band, have a tequila or mezcal bar, flowers over the top … but let’s face it, if you carry out all your ideas you will brake the bank after the wedding and this would be an awful way to start your married life!!
 Make a list with all your ideas, determine your priorities and the “must have” details of the wedding.

-Even if you do not have the exact date, you must know at least the month and tentative days, if not, it would be very difficult for the venues and vendors to give you exact information, quotations and abailability.
+Even if you do not have the exact date, you must know at least the month and tentative days, if not, it would be very difficult for the venues and vendors to give you exact information, accurate quotes and availability.

-At least get an approximate number, this will give you you a better idea of the size of the celebration.
-Keep in mind that for destination weddings, from all the people you invite, about 50% will actually attend the wedding.
+At least get an approximate number, this will give you a better idea of the size of the celebration.
+Keep in mind that for destination weddings, from all the people you invite, about 60% will actually attend the wedding.

 Now let the planning begin!!

 - Start looking for venues you like and if possible schedule a trip to the destination to visit the locations and solve any doubts you may have.